eslint/eslint/docs/rules/id-match.md

 1. `true` is the default and checks all property names
 2. `false` does not check property names at all (default)

-For the rule in this example, which is simply camelcase, the following patterns are considered warnings:
+For the rule in this example, which is simply camelcase, the following patterns are considered problems:

 ```js
 /*eslint id-match: [2, "^[a-z]+([A-Z][a-z]+)*$", {"properties": true}]*/